DanSamek/Bencher/WebApplication/README.md

 ### Environment variables

-Template for usage is ready in the file `.empty.env`.
+Template for usage is ready in the file `empty.env`.
 Before run rename it to `.env`

 ```